carlosdg/PushdownAutomatonSimulator/README.md

 # Non Deterministic Pushdown Automata Simulator

+## Why do we use automata in Computer Science

 In Computer Science we try to give answers to the following questions:

 - What problems can we solve with an algorithm?